Recovering from the trauma of a dog attack: Helping yourself, to better help your dog!

 When your dog goes through the trauma of of a dog attack, it doesn’t just effect them.
 Whether you were there, or not, it’s very possible that you are also experiencing the effects of trauma as a result of your shared experience.

 As a dog behaviourist I am well used to helping dogs recover from this kind of trauma, but what about you?
 I am also a qualified counsellor (of people) so I know that you need to be as strong as possible to help your dog recover from the trauma of a dog attack.
-So I wrote this blog to help you, so you can be the strongest version of yourself so you can better support your dog through their trauma recovery.
+I wrote this blog to help you be the strongest version of yourself so you can better support your dog through their trauma recovery.

 Feeling helpless